docarray/docarray/docs/data_types/text/text.md

 ##  Segment long texts

-Often times when you index/search text data, you don’t want to consider thousands of words as one huge string.
-Instead,
+Often times when you index or search text data, you don’t want to consider thousands of words as one huge string.
-some finer granularity would be nice.
+Instead, some finer granularity would be nice.
 You can do this by leveraging nested field.
 For example, let’s split some page content into its sentences by `'.'`.

 ```python
 from docarray import BaseDoc, DocList